lootup-team/nestjs-common/README.md

 ## Description

 This package serves as a fundamental configuration utility for NestJS services, providing essential settings and dependencies to streamline development processes.
-It relies on two key dependencies: @gedai/nestjs-core and @nestjs/config.
-To ensure smooth operation, it's imperative to install and configure these dependencies alongside this package.
+It relies on `@gedai/nestjs-core` as a key dependency for keeping track of contexts.
+To ensure smooth operation, it's imperative to install and configure this dependency to ensure smooth operation.

-## Configuration Variables and Values:

-This package utilizes several environment variables for configuration purposes.
-Below is a list of available configuration variables along with their respective acceptable values:

-- `NODE_ENV`: Specifies the environment mode and can be set to one of the following: `development`, `testing`, `staging`, `production`.
-- `SERVICE_NAME`: Defines the name of the service, typically used for identification purposes.
-- `LOG_LEVEL`: Sets the logging level and can be assigned one of the following values: `debug`, `verbose`,`info`, `warn`, `error`.
-- `LOG_FORMAT`: Specifies the format of the logs and supports either `pretty` or `json` formats.
-- `TRAFFIC_INSPECTION_HTTP`: Determines the HTTP traffic inspection mode and supports the values `all`, `none`, `inbound`, or `outbound`.

 ## Getting Started